Key features of the report cards

 - details about attendance

-- easy to understand comments from teachers outlining what your child knows and can do, any areas in which your child needs to be given further help or extended, and how this will be done
+- easy to understand comments from teachers outlining what your child knows and can do

 Benefits of the report cards